 Luckily, an alternative option medical students have to financially support their education is medical school scholarships.
 Applying for scholarships can reduce the number of loans you may potentially have to take out, or in some cases pay off your college tuition entirely.
 We’ve gathered 10 medical school scholarships medical students can apply for in 2022.

 1. BoardVitals Medical School Scholarship

-The BoardVitals Medical School Scholarship awards scholarships to two lucky medical school students who have shown strong academic standing and a desire to improve society by tackling a critical issue in healthcare.
-A first place winner will receive $2,500 in the form of a VISA Prepaid Card, and a second place winner will receive $1,000 in the form of a VISA Prepaid Card.
-Five third place winners will receive 50% off a BoardVitals question bank.
+The BoardVitals Medical School Scholarship awards scholarships to three lucky medical school students who have shown strong academic standing.
+A first-place winner will receive $2,000 in the form of a VISA Prepaid Card, and a second-place winner will receive $1,000 in the form of a VISA Prepaid Card, and a third-place winner will receive $500 in the form of a VISA Prepaid Card.

 To apply, you must be a resident of the United States who is currently enrolled as a 1st, 2nd, 3rd, or 4th-year medical student in an accredited MD/DO school located in the United States.
-Participants must apply online and submit a 500-word essay or 2-minute video on what you think the next major advancement in healthcare will be.
-Applications are accepted until June 31st, 2021.
+Participants must apply online and submit a 500-word essay on this year’s question, “What have you learned from previous failures, and how have these experiences informed your current perspective on healthcare?”
+Applications are accepted until May 1st, 2022.

 2. Tylenol Future Care Scholarship